djinn-ci/djinn/docs/user/builds.md

 | Killed               | The build was killed.                                         |
 | Timed Out            | The build took too long to execute.                           |

-## Pseudo jobs
+## Builtin jobs

-When a build is submitted a handful of pseudo jobs will be added to the build.
-These aren't jobs with actual commands that are executed, they instead exist to capture the output of driver creation, source cloning and object placement.
+When a build is submitted, a handful of jobs will be added to that build.
+The first job added would be the driver creation job, that simply exists to capture the output of driver creation.
+A job is added to the build for each source that is defined in the build manifest.

 ## The order of build execution